-It is worth mentioning that the introduction of high-rise buildings in Cyprus has caused reactions from several groups as there are concerns about the long-term impact of such developments to the environment as well as the possible deterioration of the quality of life in their surroundings from increased traffic, reduced sunlight and waste management.
-Although there are established legal frameworks both from the government and the EU, it may be the case that more stringent criteria are required to accommodate this relatively new type of development in Cyprus.
-It is possible that the parliament or the government may enact additional measures to ensure strict adherence to EU guidelines.
+Notably, the introduction of high-rise buildings in Cyprus has caused reactions from several groups because there are concerns about the long-term impact of such developments to the environment due to the lack of strategic planning.
+Although there are established legal frameworks both from the government and the European Union, it may be the case that more detailed criteria are required to accommodate this relatively new type of development in Cyprus and possibly earmark certain areas.
+As demand for new high-rise building permits has not kept up (in accordance with urban planning department information), it is unknown whether new criteria will be introduced.

-In general, we expect that certain targeted government initiatives will be introduced in order to support small businesses in the retail and hospitality sector from the fallout of the pandemic as Cyprus is a services-oriented market, relying heavily on tourism.
-However, we do not expect any wide-ranging new legislation that will affect the real estate market in Cyprus other than the recent developments mentioned throughout this legal overview of the Cyprus real estate market.
+In general, we expect that certain targeted government initiatives will be introduced in order to support small businesses, sustainable and green investments, regeneration of certain rural communities as well as the tourism sector.
+The latter is still affected from the fallout of the pandemic as Cyprus is a services-oriented economy, relying heavily on tourism.
+However, other than targeted incentives and small-scale reforms, we do not expect any wide-ranging new legislation that will affect the real estate market in Cyprus other than the recent developments mentioned throughout this overview.